e-middleton/CSC120FP/README.md

- - What **new thing(s)** did you learn / figure out in completing this project? reading in files for java, creating custom exceptions, switch() in java instead of if/else,
+ - What **new thing(s)** did you learn / figure out in completing this project? reading in files for java, creating custom exceptions, switch() in java instead of if/else, casting classes

  - Is there anything that you wish you had **implemented differently**?
  On one hand, it's hard to know what things I wish I had implemented differently, because a lot of the things that bugged me, I don't know if a better way exists, or if it's just awkward because that's how java would work with it.